-- a. late arrival to the FIELD (including across different MATCHES and after a FIELD or ALLIANCE TIMEOUT), - b. failing to exit the FIELD once a MATCH is ready to begin (indicated by the green LEDs having turned off), - c. installing BUMPERS, charging pneumatic systems, or any other ROBOT maintenance once on the FIELD, - d. time-consuming use of alignment devices that are external to the ROBOT (e.g. a DRIVE TEAM could bring and use a measuring tape, as long as there is no delay to the MATCH by doing so), and - e. failing to remove OPERATOR CONSOLES from the DRIVER STATIONS in a timely manner.
+- e. a ROBOT not moving to the FIELD, - f. a ROBOT moving to the FIELD but being actively modified while doing so, - g. a DRIVE TEAM member remaining on the FIELD once a MATCH is ready to begin (indicated by the green LEDs having turned off), - h. installing BUMPERS, charging pneumatic systems, or any other ROBOT maintenance not considered a quick fix as described in item b above once on the FIELD, and - i. time-consuming use of alignment devices that are external to the ROBOT (e.g. a DRIVE TEAM could bring and use a measuring tape, as long as there is no delay to the MATCH by doing so)